 Dependency Walker is a freeware developed by Microsoft.
 This software can help you find the language of an EXE file and provide you with a list of the imported and exported functions in a portable EXE file.
 It also shows you a recursive tree representing the dependencies of the EXE file.

-- By Bytecode
+• By Bytecode

 If the language of your EXE file is Java, then you can identify it by its bytecode.
 It is because when you compile an app or software written in Java, it will create its bytecode.
-Bytecode is an intermediary language that is neither high nor low-level and has a .class extension. - By 0xCAFEBABE
+Bytecode is an intermediary language that is neither high nor low-level and has a .class extension.

-Knowing the language of an EXE file is very important as this is the only way to reverse engineering an app or software.
+Knowing the language of an EXE file is very important as this is the only way to reverse engineer an app or software.
 In this way, you can not only redevelop the same software but also add new features to it by removing the flaws of the older one.
 Most users do this for the analysis of malicious code in the apps.

 What is an Executable File?

 The executable files’ extensions are EXE, OSX, COM, CMD, BAT, IPA, INF, RUN, WSH, and PIF.
-Most of the EXE files are not safe; hence they cause a security threat.
+Most of the EXE files are not safe; hence, they cause a security threat.
 Technical users can reverse engineer an EXE file even by using a decompiler.
 If not protected, then these files can reveal business secrets.

 As a result, the competitors can develop the same app or software, removing the flaws in the main software.
 It can lead the sale or download of specific software to decrease as the better version is available in the market.
 Computer science students can use EXE files for educational purposes.